BoykoTsvetanov/ReactJS-Project/client/README.md

 ## Idea

-    An application that stores informaciton about destinations.
+    An application that stores information about destinations.

 ### Design
     The details of the course become visible when one of the following buttons is clicked - >  EDIT / Details